-Consistent with those_the express limitations of Section 1-75(c)(1)(R)(4) and the interpretive decisions outlined above, the following is an example of how the Agency understands a self-direct crediting rate to be established.
-First, the self-direct customer begins "retiring eligible new utility scale renewable energy credits for self-compliance," which the Agency understands to be commensurate with a successful self-direct program application for the upcoming delivery year and the years thereafter.
-For illustrative purposes, assume that successful participation beginning with the 2023 delivery year (the first year of the program).
-For this example, the IPA thus understands that credited amounts concern a) utility-scale RPS contracts entered into beginning with the 2023 delivery year and from that point forward, and b) anticipated REC procurement costs associated with those contracts for the upcoming delivery year.
-Thus, the 2023 delivery year would likely not yet feature costs-but instead will feature procurement activities resulting in contracts that will eventually produce costs-and any self-direct crediting for the 2024 delivery year would be dependent on whether there are "anticipated costs" from those 2023 delivery year contracts for the upcoming 2024 delivery year.
-Similarly, self-direct crediting for the 2025 delivery year would be dependent on anticipated costs from those utility-scale contracts entered into during both the 2023 and 2024 delivery years, while self-direct crediting for the 2026 delivery year would be dependent on anticipated costs from those contracts entered into between 2023-2025.
+Consistent with the express limitations of Section 1-75(c)(1)(R)(4) and the Commission's interpretive decisions outlined above from Docket No. 22-0231, the following is an example of how the Agency understands a self-direct crediting rate to be established.
+First, the self-direct customer begins "retiring The Commission's Order requires that "a three-year rolling average of eligible new utility-scale renewable energy credits for self-compliance," which the Agency understands to be commensurate with a successful self-direct program application for the upcoming REC delivery year contracts be used, consisting of the two-years prior to the year being determined and the years thereafter.third year being the anticipated costs as outlined in the [draft] LTRRPP."278 For illustrative purposes, assume that successful participation beginning withfor the 2023 delivery year (the first year of the program).
+For this example, the IPA thus understands that credited amounts concern a)will average the RPS budget impacts for utility-scale RPS contracts entered into beginning with the 2023REC delivery yearcontracts across the 2021-22 and from that point forward, 2022-23 delivery years regardless of when such contracts were executed and b) anticipated REC procurement costs associated with those contracts for the upcoming delivery year.
+Thus, the (2023-24) delivery year would likely not yet feature costs but instead will feature procurement activities resulting in contracts that will eventually produce costs - and any self-direct crediting for the 2024 delivery year would be dependent on whether there are "anticipated costs" from those 2023 delivery year contracts for the upcoming 2024 delivery year.
+Similarly, self-direct crediting for the 2025 delivery year would be dependent on actual utility-scale REC delivery contract costs from the 2023 and 2024 delivery years and anticipated costs from those utility-scale contracts entered into during both the 2023 and 2024 delivery years, while self-direct crediting for the 2026 delivery year would be dependent on anticipated costs from those contracts entered into between 2023-2025 for the 2025 delivery year.
 Anticipated costs would be determined through a) the Agency's estimate of by when those projects will become energized and begin delivering RECs, and b) the Agency's anticipated budget impacts from those contracts based on its forward price curve calculation under Section 1-75(c)(1)(G)(v).

-One consequence of this approach is the absence of a single self-direct crediting rate: under the above example, for the 2026 delivery year, a customer with initial participation in 2023 would receive credits based on anticipated costs from REC delivery contracts entered into during the 2023-2025 time period.
-However, a customer with initial participation in 2024 would only receive credits based on anticipated costs for REC delivery contracts entered into during the 2024-2025 time period, as that later-selected customer has a different starting point for "each delivery year after the large energy customer begins retiring eligible new utility scale renewable energy credits for self-compliance."
-While developing successively more self-direct crediting rates year over year of the self-direct program's operation may be inelegant and administratively burdensome, this appears to be the clear intent of the General Assembly in establishing this self-direct crediting regime.
+One consequenceAs distinguished from the proposal found in the filed Plan, one possible benefit of this approach is the absencepresence of a single self-direct crediting rate: under the above example, for the 2026a given program year.
+A "three-year rolling average" will change year by year as the delivery years to compute that average change and those years' costs vary.
+But, for the 2027 delivery year, a customer with initial participation in 20232024 would receive credits based on anticipated costs from REC delivery contracts entered into during the 2023-2025 time period.
+However, the same crediting level as a customer with initial participation in 2024 would only receive credits based on anticipated costs for REC delivery contracts entered into during the 2024-2025 time period, as that later-selected customer has a different starting point for "each delivery year after the large energy customer begins retiring eligible new utility scale renewable energy credits for self-compliance."
+While developing successively more self-direct crediting rates year over year of the self-direct program's operation may be inelegant and administratively burdensome, this appears to be the clear intent of the General Assembly in establishing this self-direct 2026-even if that crediting regime.level will be different in the 2028 delivery year.